adamghill/coltrane/docs/source/index.md

 - Can either generate static HTML, be used as a standalone Django site, or integrated into an existing Django site
 - Can use data from JSON files in templates and content
 - All the power of Django templates, template tags, and filters
-- Renders markdown files automatically (for a dynamic site)
+- Renders markdown files automatically (for a standalone site)
 - Can include other Django apps

 Still a little experimental. ;)